microsoft/PowerApps-Samples/dataverse/orgsvc/C#/ExportDataUsingFetchXmlToAnnotation/README.md

 1. How to recursively fetch data from fetch xml.
 1. How to create a csv attachment to annotation entity.
 1. How to write a plug-in to support a Custom API
-1. How to invoke a Custom API function using the Web API
+1. How to invoke a Custom API using the Web API
 1. How to invoke a Custom API using the Organization service

 ## Clean Up

-Invoke `sample_CleanupExportedDataAnnotations` custom API to delete the created annotations records and then uninstall the managed solution.
+To clean up all the created data, invoke the `sample_CleanupExportedDataAnnotations` Custom API to delete the created Annotation records, and then uninstall the managed solution.

 ## See also